6 Ways Senior Living Is Like Summer Camp for Older Adults

 Most sleepaway camps offer some variation of arts and crafts and music programming.
 Mary’s favorite camp experience was the summer when she attended a national music camp that required an audition.
 She played the flute!

-One of her fondest camp memories to this day is an end-of-summer outdoor performance of Franz Liszt's Les Préludes that took place at that camp.
+One of her fondest camp memories to this day is an end-of-summer outdoor performance of Franz Liszt’s Les Préludes held at that camp.
 “It was glorious.
 It made you tingle.
 The music was so beautiful, and the dancers were wearing colorful, flowy costumes, and the stars were out,” she recalls.

-For another group of residents, a love of knitting and crocheting has turned into a resident group that makes blankets, teddy bears, and other items for children in need.
+For others, a love of knitting and crocheting has turned into a resident group that makes blankets, teddy bears, and other items for children in need.
 Others enjoy classes taught in the on-site art studio.

 Creativity isn’t exclusive to Orchard Cove.
-At NewBridge, over 1,000 pieces of original artwork are displayed throughout the campus, and residents can also unleash their creativity in an expansive art studio and woodshop on-site.
-Both communities offer art classes and workshops regularly, have active resident choirs, and feature musical performances from renowned artists.
+At NewBridge, over 1,000 pieces of original artwork are displayed throughout the campus, and residents can also unleash their creativity in an expansive on-site art studio and woodshop.
+Both communities regularly offer art classes and workshops, have active resident choirs, and feature musical performances by renowned artists.

 3. Nature’s beauty at your doorstep